-The powder room gallery [PR] activates the spirits of Chicago, Duchamp, Manzoni and Sherrie Levine’s bathroom works by showing conceptual art based on detritus, found art and refuse, and works that use the bathroom as stage.
+The powder room gallery [PR] activates the spirits of Chicago, Duchamp, Manzoni and Sherrie Levine’s bathroom works by showing contemporary art based on grooming rituals, detritus, and works that use the bathroom as a stage.

 Q: What is the Unconfirmed Makeshift Museum?

 A: It’s an artist-run independent project space, part lemonade made with life’s lemons, part institutional critique, part suburban intervention, part resistance.